Overview

 and which ones can be handled with a version bump

 .
-The section after shows the structure of a migration script.
+The next section shows the structure of a migration script.
 After that we look into CLI scripts to run migrations and last but not least we’ll present some examples of migration scripts.

 Version Bump vs Data Migration